Homemade Kahlua is a tasty coffee-flavored liqueur that you can easily make yourself using coffee, sugar, vanilla and vodka.

 There are many variations using flavored coffees and syrups, different sugars (white sugar, brown sugar, Karo syrup) and also different types of liquor such as vodka, brandy or 100 proof types.

-Although I've only been making my own liqueurs for a couple years, I've made it a priority to find and explore the best homemade liqueur recipes.
+Although I've only been making my own liqueurs for a few years, I've made it a priority to find and explore the best homemade liqueur recipes.

 If you're like me, once you find out what great gifts homemade liqueurs make, there will be no stopping you!